 About a week ago we published the first article in our tripod/head series which was a general buying guide for tripods (with a look at some of the common heads that exist on the market).
-Today we will start the actual review series with a look at an entry level tripod/head offering from Genesis.
-Later on in this series we shall be looking at mid range as well as some high end gear so there will be something for everyone in this extended series.
+Today we will start the actual review series with a look at an entry-level tripod/head offering from Genesis.
+Later on in this series, we shall be looking at mid-range as well as some high-end gear so there will be something for everyone in this extended series.

 When we first got the C3 we didn’t know exactly what to expect.
 We were not familiar with the Genesis brand before the review and had no idea what level of product we are going to receive, however as you will see later on in this review, we were actually pleasantly surprised.

-Genesis was founded about 6 years ago in Poland and although it has yet to create a name for itself like some of the big players in the industry, it already has a nice line of products including tripods, monopods heads, sliders and other videos accessories and even bags.
+Genesis was founded about 6 years ago in Poland and although it has yet to create a name for itself like some of the big players in the industry, it already has a nice line of products including tripods, monopods heads, sliders, and other videos accessories and even bags.
 The company’s tripods are meant to be affordable, yet have a rich feature set and decent quality – all are things that we shall look at in this review.

 Tripods are relatively simple pieces of gear with no electronics and a few moving mechanical parts.
 That doesn’t mean that they are all created equal.
-Although some will probably not survive for long under stressful use, a good, well designed tripod can survive for decades – literally – two of our Gitzo tripods can easily pass as museum pieces, but despite their years they are still very much functional (with some minor DIY fixes mind you).
+Although some will probably not survive for long under stressful use, a good, well-designed tripod can survive for decades – literally – two of our Gitzo tripods can easily pass as museum pieces, but despite their years they are still very much functional (with some minor DIY fixes mind you).

 The old tripod story was only meant to emphasize one thing – a GOOD tripod can really last a lifetime.
 So picking the right one in our view is an important decision.

-Unlike tripods of the past which were mostly made out of metal and were quite heavy and bulky, many modern tripods started using carbon fibre which comes in layers (6, 8 and there are even a few rare 10 layer tripods – see this upcoming super light tripod from FLM we covered recently for example).
+Unlike tripods of the past which were mostly made out of metal and were quite heavy and bulky, many modern tripods started using carbon fiber which comes in layers (6, 8 and there are even a few rare 10 layer tripods – see this upcoming super light tripod from FLM we covered recently for example).
 The C3 has 8 layers and feels fairly sturdy even when all 4 leg sections are open all the way (more on this later).

-Genesis C3- 8 layer carbon fibre
+Genesis C3- 8 layers of carbon fiber

 The C3 comes with a kit ballhead called BH-34.
 This is a pretty straight forward unit with a diameter of (well, you guessed it…) 34mm, which is rated at a somewhat unrealistically official max load of 18KG.
 Even if this is an exaggeration, most common DSLR configurations should work perfectly fine with it and we even tested it with our cage rig our D7100+Nikon 105mm lens and it worked fine even when positioned towards the floor.